 Randy Waldrum – Head Coach

-The first head coach in the history of the Dash, Randy Waldrum enters his first year in the professional game after one of the most successful collegiate tenures in NCAA Division I history.
+The first head coach in the history of the Dash, Randy Waldrum enters his fourth year in the professional game after one of the most successful collegiate tenures in NCAA Division I history.
 Waldrum's career totals of eight NCAA semifinal appearances, five title games and two championships (2004 and 2010) all rank second in Division I women's soccer coaching history.
 His combined win total (399-108-29) and win percentage (.771)—spanning 24 total seasons at Tulsa, Baylor and Notre Dame—both rank fifth in the DI women's soccer record book.

 A native of Irving, Texas, Waldrum graduated from Midwestern State University in Wichita Falls before playing professionally for the Los Angeles Skyhawks and Indianapolis Daredevils of the American Soccer League.
 After hanging up his cleats, Waldrum spent time at MacArthur High School in Irving, Texas Longhorns Soccer Club and Austin College before starting the men’s soccer program at Texas Wesleyan University in 1988.
 The next year he took over both the men’s and women’s teams at Tulsa University, where he spent the next eight years and remains the winningest all-time coach for both programs.